lexedata/lexedata/docs/tour.rst

     - a propertyUrl of http://cldf.cld.org/v1.0/terms.rdf#id
     - the column name ID in the case of metadata-free conformance.

-    To allow usage of identifiers as path components of URIs and ensure they are portable across systems, identifiers SHOULD be composed of alphanumeric characters, underscore ``_`` and hyphen ``-`` only, i.e. match the regular expression ``[a-zA-Z0-9\-_]+`` (see RFC 3986).
+    To allow usage of identifiers as path components of URLs and ensure they are portable across systems, identifiers SHOULD be composed of alphanumeric characters, underscore ``_`` and hyphen ``-`` only, i.e. match the regular expression ``[a-zA-Z0-9\-_]+`` (see RFC 3986).

     -- https://github.com/cldf/cldf#identifier

-Because of the potential use in URLs, our table adder adds tables with the ID format that we encountered above.
+Because of the potential use in URLs, ``add-table`` adds tables with the ID format that we encountered above.
 This specification uses the word 'SHOULD', not 'MUST', which `allows to ignore the requirement in certain circumstances
 <https://datatracker.ietf.org/doc/html/rfc2119#section-3>`_ and thus ``cldf